Inland Marine History Archive - Logo

 Installing the control head in the Wm.
 G. Mather wheelhouse

 Installing the equipment control head aboard the Wm.
-G. Mather Probably by RobertWelsh ?? - (Early-mid 1950s)
+G.

 Capt. of the John T. Hutchinson using the radio

-Captain (?) - Steamer John T. Hutchinson (WA 6537) using Radio-Telephone
+Captain (?) - Steamer John T. Hutchinson (WA 6537) using

 View of Lorain small 3 channel AC powered RX intended for shore use

-The control head in the picture of the left immediately above is for a dual MF/HF and VHF-FM radio-telephone installation.
+The control head in the picture at the left immediately above is for a dual MF/HF and VHF-FM radio-telephone installation.
 Here's an enlarged image of and more information about the control head showing the channel numbers and their purpose.

 Here's a very nice 8 Page Lorain Electronics advertising brochure from about 1954, and a 1976 LEC calendar.